mgechev/runtime-parser-demo/docs.md

 });
 ```

-Since there's quite a logic in the snippet above, lets explore it step-by-step:
+Since the logic in the snippet above is not trivial, lets explore it step-by-step:

 ## Step 1 - Configuration